yuvalmGS/gigaspaces-wiki-jekyll/xap100net/net-tutorial-part1.markdown

 {%endsection%}

 In this part of the tutorial we will demonstrate how to create a Space and how you can interact with it.
-We will also demonstrate how you can improve your space search performance by using indexes and returning partial results.
+We will also demonstrate how you can improve your Space search performance by using indexes and returning partial results.

 # Creating a Space
 Let's create a Space called 'xapTutorialSpace' that is co-located within an application.
-This type of Space is called embedded space.
+This type of Space is called embedded Space.

 Here is an example how you start an embedded Space:
 {%highlight csharp  %}
 using GigaSpaces.Core;

-// Embedded Space
-String url = "/./xapTutorialSpace";

 // Create the SpaceProxy
-ISpaceProxy spaceProxy = GigaSpacesFactory.FindSpace(url);
+ISpaceProxy spaceProxy = new EmbeddedSpaceFactory("xapTutorialSpace").Create();
 {%endhighlight%}

-This space we just created can also be accessed remotely from another application by connecting with a modified Space URL.
-In order to do so you would use the following Space URL:
+This Space we just created can also be accessed remotely from another application.
+In order to do so you would use the following code:
 {%highlight csharp  %}
-String url ="jini://*/*/xapTutorialSpace";
+ISpaceProxy spaceProxy = new SpaceProxyFactory("xapTutorialSpace").Create();
 {%endhighlight%}

 You can configure the Space URL with several options.